Helsinki-NLP/OpusFilter/docs/automatic_configuration.md

   --files TEXTFILE [TEXTFILE ...]
                         parallel text input file(s) --langs LANGCODE [LANGCODE ...]
                         Language codes corresponding to the input files.
 If omitted, LanguageIDFilters will not be used.
   --scripts SCRIPT [SCRIPT ...]
                         Alphabetic scripts (e.g. Latin) corresponding to the input files.
 If omitted, CharacterScoreFilter will not be used.
-  --filter-params {default,percentiles,unsupervised}
+  --method {defaults,percentiles,clustering}
-                        Method for selecting filter parameters (default: unsupervised) --sample-size SAMPLE_SIZE
+                        Method for selecting filter thresholds (default:
+                        clustering)
+  --sample-size SAMPLE_SIZE
                         Max number of sentence pairs used for clustering (default 100000) --noisy-percentile NOISY_PERCENTILE
                         Proportion of the data considered to be noisy; only for percentiles method (default 0.001) --work-dir WORK_DIR   Location of the source and target files for the generated configuration (default work) --inter-dir INTER_DIR
-                        Save intermediate files in this directory (use a temporary directory if not given)
-  --plot                Show a scatter plot of the clustering and histograms of feature
+                        Save intermediate files in this directory (use a temporary directory if not given) --plot                Show a scatter plot of the clustering and histograms of feature data distributions --list-defaults       List default filters of the method to the output and quit
-                        data distributions
   --overwrite           Overwrite existing config file and intermediate files -o CONFIGFILE, --output CONFIGFILE
                         Output configuration file (default -)
 ```

-The `--filter-params` options sets how the filter parameters are set.
+The `--method` option sets how the filter parameters are set.
+The
-The option `default` uses the default parameters defined in the filter
+option `default` uses the default parameters defined in the filter
 classes.
 The option `percentiles` assumes that a proportion of the
 data (set by `--noisy-percentile`) is noisy, and sets the thresholds
 for each filter independently based on the percentile.
 The
-`unsupervised` option is likely the most useful of the three, and
+`clustering` option is likely the most useful of the three, and
 described in more detail below.
+However, it is applicable to a more
+limited set of filters.

 ## Unsupervised feature selection for filters